ddeereAMCHS/1121-Searching/README.md

 # Searching

-### No Googling for this assignment because I want you to write the algorithms, not copy and paste them
+### No Googling the linear search algorithm or the binary search algorithm

 - Create a program called `Searching.java`
 - Create a function that implements the linear search algorithm